ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 This national extension does not reference additional standards to the standards referenced in the Get Access Token [ITI-71] transaction of the IUA Trial Implementation.
 ### Messages

+OAuth 2.1 authorization code grant flow of the of the IUA Get Access Token transaction:

 <div>{% include IUA_ActorDiagram_ITI-71.svg %}</div>

-<figcaption>OAuth 2.1 authorization code grant flow of the of the IUA Get Access Token transaction</figcaption>

 {:class="table table-bordered"}
 | Step                                                                                                               | Parameter             | Opt (Basic/ Extended). | Reference     | Remark                                                                                                                                                                                                                             |